AHI Architectural Heritage Intervention

 - Built heritage | Exterior espaces

 Summary of the intervention presented on four DIN A3, single-sided sheets, horizontal format in PDF format.
-All of them composed of drawings, pictures, a brief report and photos of the previous state and the finished work.
-Also, a photograph depicting the work will be included.
-(Jpg.
+All of them composed of drawings, pictures, a brief report and photos of the previous state and the completed work.
+Four photos of the work must also be included: one representative photo, one photo of the previous state, and two other photos (Jpg.
 300dpi, 15x10 cm).

 - Urban planning

 Summary of the work on a maximum of three horizontal DIN A3, single-sided sheets, in PDF format.
-An abstract report on a maximum of three DIN A4 sheets will be added and a photograph depicting the work (Jpg.
+An abstract report on a maximum of three DIN A4 sheets will be added and a representative photo of the work (Jpg.
 300dpi, 15x10 cm).

 - Disclosure

 Summary of the work on a maximum of five vertical DIN A4, single-sided sheets, in PDF format.
 It will include a brief introduction explaining the contributions of the work presented in relation to the dissemination of architectural heritage values.
-It can be include photographs, diagrams, etc… Also, a photograph depicting the work will be added (Jpg.
+It can be include photographs, diagrams, etc… Also, a representative photo of the work will be added (Jpg.
 300dpi, 15x10 cm).

 Assessment criteria